 WISCONSIN FARM BUREAU FEDERATION

 The Wisconsin Farm Bureau Federation is Wisconsin's largest general farm organization.
-It represents about 24,000 farms and agriculturists who belong to one of 61 county Farm Bureaus found across the state.
+It represents nearly 24,000 farms and agriculturists who belong to one of 61 county Farm Bureaus found across the state.
 Much like Wisconsin's diverse agricultural landscape, Farm Bureau members represent all farm commodities, farm sizes and management styles.
 Farm Bureau's mission is to lead the farm and rural community through legislative representation, education, public relations and leadership development. www.wfbf.com